Project Insights Report

 Key Insights

-Higher-than-average turnover rates in the agricultural sector are primarily due to the jobs not meeting employee expectations regarding working conditions and salary.
+Higher-than-average turnover rates in the agricultural sector occur because jobs don’t meet employee expectations of working conditions and salary.

 The Issue

-Canada’s agriculture and agri-food sector, a vital component of the national economy, has been grappling with significant labour shortages that threaten its sustainability and growth.
-This sector, which plays a crucial role in feeding the nation and contributing to economic health, has faced persistent challenges in attracting and retaining a skilled workforce.
-The labour shortage in the sector is not a new phenomenon but has been exacerbated in recent years due to various factors, including demographic shifts, rural depopulation, and evolving job expectations influenced by broader economic and social trends.
-The ongoing labour shortages are impacting the operational capabilities of farms and food processing facilities and pose risks to food security and the economic stability of rural communities across Canada.
+Canada’s agriculture and agri-food sector has been grappling with significant labour shortages that threaten its sustainability and growth.
+These shortages contributed to an estimated $6.6 billion in lost sales in 2022 alone.
+This sector, which plays a crucial role in feeding the nation and contributing to the economy, has faced persistent challenges in attracting and retaining a skilled workforce.
+Ongoing labour shortages have been exacerbated in recent years due to factors such as demographic shifts, rural depopulation, and evolving job expectations influenced by broader economic and social trends.
+Labour shortages are impacting the operational capabilities of farms and food processing facilities, and pose risks to food security and the economic stability of rural communities across Canada.

 Historically, the agriculture and agri-food sector has relied heavily on domestic and temporary foreign workers to meet its labour demands.
-However, the sector has struggled with high turnover rates, particularly among entry-level positions, and filling skilled positions.
-These challenges are compounded by the seasonal nature of the work and the often-remote locations of agricultural operations, which limit the pools of job seekers.
-Additionally, the sector competes with other sectors, which makes it harder to attract young workers and new entrants to the labour market.
+However, the sector has struggled with high turnover rates – particularly among entry-level positions – and with filling skilled positions.
+These challenges are compounded by the seasonal nature of the work and the often-remote locations of agricultural operations, which limit the pool of job seekers.
+Additionally, there is competition with other sectors, which makes it harder to attract young and new workers.

-Efforts to address these labour shortages have included various initiatives to improve recruitment and retention strategies, enhance workplace conditions and increase the appeal of agriculture and agri-food jobs.
-These initiatives have had only varying degrees of success, underscoring the need for a comprehensive and coordinated approach to workforce development in the sector.
+To address these labour shortages, initiatives such as improving recruitment and retention, enhancing workplace conditions and increasing the appeal of agriculture and agri-food jobs have been attempted.
+These initiatives have had varying degrees of success, underscoring the need for a comprehensive and coordinated approach to workforce development in the sector.

 Person working in food facility